 Public interest reporting is critical to an informed, engaged electorate and to ensuring government accountability.
 Carolina Public Press, a nonprofit online news service, provides Western North Carolina with unbiased, in-depth and investigative reporting as well as educational opportunities to journalists, students and others.

 Carolina Public Press is North Carolina’s first online nonprofit news organization to be devoted to original, enterprise-level, in-depth and investigative journalism in the public interest.
-It’s also the only news organization of its kind in the 18 westernmost counties of the state, and the only one in Western North Carolina to have credentialed journalists working in Raleigh as part of the Capitol Press Corps reporting on the N.C.
+It’s also the only news organization in Western North Carolina to have credentialed journalists working in Raleigh as part of the Capitol Press Corps reporting on the N.C.
 General Assembly.